linkedin/linkedin.github.com/pages/gsoc/projects/data/projects/down_syndrome.md

 - The proposal has to contain a clear concept.
 - Mock UIs
 - Other than being technically competent, applicant should be a person who has a clear vision on giving a helping hand to the differently abled people.

+##### Deliverables
+- React native application with the features specified in the proposal, supporting both IOS and Android.